14 Ways To Speed Up A Slow Computer

 - Click on change settings

 - For the next step, only do this if you have serious performance issues as a result of the scheduled maintenance.
-Uncheck the box on run on schedule maintenance and click ok
+Uncheck the box on run on scheduled maintenance and click ok

 Note; remember to come here periodically to manually optimize your drives.